MiquelNasarre/FourierS2/README.md

   ![imenus](https://github.com/MiquelNasarre/FourierS2/assets/124403865/c8a9512f-d082-49ac-80e8-bbfc2b0e4256)

-  The `Add Figure` selector allows you to introduce new surfaces to your intepolation, to delete them juct click on them on the list.
-To save the interpolation name it and click save.
+  The `Add Figure` selector allows you to introduce new surfaces to your intepolation, to delete them just click on them on the list.
+To save the interpolation, name it and click save.
 Then through the main menu you will be able to change the $t$ value that interpolates the coefficients.
 Press `P` for the $t$ to change with time and adapt the speed with the arrow buttons.

 - `Save Figure`: Will popup a save menu where you can write the name of the file, then your figures coefficients will be saved on the